CodeScop/Oge-Mai-Field-Guide/forestresourcessummary.md

 - **Best sources:**
   - Anywhere Battles: Xin (100 words for 1-2), Awa (200 words for 1-2)
   - MT Battles: Kuay (400 words for 4), Velts (800 words for 3-6)
+  - EldLib Battles: Velts (800 words for 3-6)
 - **Other sources:**

   - LF Battles: Aracni (400 words for 1 with luck), Pester (500 words for 1), Mawt (1000 words for 1-2)
   - MT Battles: Clawadin (800 words for 1-4), Assassin (1400 words for 2-3), Tambo (2000 words, 4 Rope, 10 Leaves, and min level 5 for 3), Villager (1300 words for 1-2)
+  - EldLib Battles: Clawadin (800 words for 1-4)
   - MT Wooden Chest: 2-7
   - BC Battles: Xuso (450 words for 1-2)
   - FB Battles: Nezthai (600 words for 1-2)